mattermost/docs/source/install/prod-archlinux.rst

         listen_addresses = 'localhost,my_local_ip_address'
         #You can use '*' to listen on all local addresses

-12. Allow the mattermost server to talk to the postgres database
+12. Allow the mattermost server to talk to the Postgres database

     Edit the config file ``/var/lib/postgres/data/pg_hba.conf``.
     Add the following line to the ``IPv4 local connections``::